davehunt/mozmill-ci/README.md

 ## Jenkins URL
 If you intend to connect to this Jenkins instance from another machine (for example connecting additional nodes) you will need to update the `Jenkins URL` to the IP or DNS name.
-This can be could in http://localhost:8080/configure under the section headed "Jenkins Location".
+This can be found in http://localhost:8080/configure under the section headed "Jenkins Location".

 ## Adding new Nodes